telerik/fiddler-everywhere-docs/rules-presets/filters/hide-request-content.md

 ## Creating a "Hide Resource Requests" Rule

-In this example, we will create a rule named "Hide Resource Requests" that matches and hodes all session that contains a `Content-Type` header.
-THis will effecitively remove any resource request from the Live Traffic grid.
+This example shows how to create a rule named "Hide Resource Requests" that matches and hodes all session that contains a `Content-Type` header.
+This will effecitively remove any resource request from the Live Traffic grid.

 Create a "Hide Resource Requests" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).